The Greatest Guide To Dry Tortugas, Florida

 4. Don’t forget sun protection and bring a change of clothes.

 Everyone knows the effect of sunlight on the skin, but we will still repeat this information to you.
 The sun at its zenith has a very aggressive effect on human skin, so to avoid sunburn, purchase sunscreen.
 Choosing a quality sunscreen that can protect your skin is very important.
-It can also help you avoid premature aging in everyday life if you remember to protect your skin from UV rays.
+Remembering to protect your skin from UV rays can also help you avoid premature aging.

-Feeling comfortable throughout the trip is worth taking spare clothes with you.
-Half the time, you walk in the heat, then you will likely swim.
+It is worth taking spare clothes with you to feel comfortable throughout the trip.
+Half the time, you walk in the heat, and then you will likely swim.
 Even though Dry Tortuga does not have a shower, you can bring wet wipes, deodorant, and dry clothes.
-In this way, you will have a much more pleasant journey on the way home, and you will be able to remember your trip in an entirely positive way.
+In this way, you will have a much more pleasant journey on the way home and be able to remember your trip in an entirely positive way.

 5. Bring a dry bag and water shoes.

-It will be beneficial for you to know that all experienced tourists take a dry bag with them to the beach so that the trip goes according to plan.
+It will be beneficial for you to know that all experienced tourists take a dry bag to the beach so that the trip goes according to plan.
 Dry bags of good quality do not let in water or sand.
 You won’t have to take turns swimming with friends or worry about your personal belongings’ safety while in the water.
 You can take your bag into the water and enjoy your vacation peacefully.
-It is convenient to have one large and a smaller bag to distribute your things by value.
+Having one large and a smaller bag is convenient for distributing your things.

 Dry Bag and Water Shoes